Runner's Guide to Wearing Compression Shorts

 - Increase lymph flow to remove waste products to reduce swelling

-- Minimize muscle oscillation, the vibrations that ripple through your body on impact that cause muscle damage and microtrauma
+- Minimise muscle oscillation, the vibrations that ripple through your body on impact that cause muscle damage and microtrauma

 - Provide comfort, by alleviating the symptoms associated with delayed onset muscle soreness (DOMS).